Orthodontist X-Ray – Needed for Braces?

 What’s more, since x-rays are stored digitally, they can be transmitted to other orthodontists via email.
 Thus, there is no need for patients to receive additional procedures if there has been little time between the change of dental experts and undergoing the x-ray.

 State authorities monitor the use of x-ray machines to avoid misuse.
 They also inspect the equipment and enforce safety precautions.
 The staff members who operate dental x-ray machines go through extensive training to ensure that all the guidelines regarding teeth x-ray safety are followed.
-Be sure to visit the clinic for safe orthodontic x-ray procedures.
+Be sure to visit the office for safe orthodontic x-ray procedures.

 Why Does the Orthodontist Need to X-Ray

 Dr. Michael McDermott earned his Bachelor of Arts Degree in both Chemistry and Biology from St. Olaf College in Northfield, MN.
 He followed his undergraduate degrees with a doctorate in dental surgery at the University of Minnesota, where he graduated with highest distinction.

 Dr. Mike then furthered his dental education by earning a masters and certificate in Orthodontics at the University of St. Louis in Missouri.